midtown-ai/glossary/glossary/m.md

 # Model Firewall

  A proxy that front the LLM and inspect input and output of queries.
+Useful for guardrails.

  See also [M], ...